Bozar/OneMoreLevel/user/doc/frog.md

 A frog has three sets of actions.

 * Wait 1 to 3 turns.
 After waiting, take an action below if possible.
 Then wait again.
-* Grapple PC.
-Swallow PC in the next turn.
+* Grapple and swallow PC.
 * Move to a diagonal grid that is 2 steps away.

-A frog grapples PC if he is within 2 steps and he does not wait last turn.
-If the frog and PC are on a straight line, it also requires that there are no other frogs between them.
+A frog grapples and swallows PC if: (1) He does not wait last turn by pressing Space.
+(2) He is within 2 steps.
+(3) If the frog and PC are on a straight line, it also requires that there are no other frogs between them.
 In the digraph below, frog A, B, C and D can grapple PC, but not E, as it is blocked by D.

     .
 A . .
     B . . .
     C @ D E
     . . . .

-When grappled, PC's symbol is a solid rectangular.
-You can press Space to wait.
-If so, you will be swallowed and lose the game the next turn.
-You can also press arrow keys to break free.
-More specifically, you can only move 1 step into a grid that is neither occupied by another frog, nor marked by double exclamation marks, as it is within 2 steps from the frog that grapples you.
-You cannot hit a frog under this circumstance.
-Breaking free costs 2 turns.

-A frog usually swallows its target (no matter whether it is still there or not) the next turn after grappling.
-However, a frog does not swallow PC if he is forced to pass 1 turn due to moving out of swamp.
-It swallows PC 2 turns after grappling instead.

-If a frog cannot grapple or swallow PC, it moves diagonally to a grid exactly 2 steps away.
+If a frog cannot grapple PC, it moves diagonally to a grid exactly 2 steps away.
 If it is far away from PC, it tends to move closer.
 Otherwise it moves randomly.
 A frog prefers moving into a swamp grid rather than land.

 ## Five Waves of Frogs